 Our tour guide speculated that the baby rooms in the house were for the Vallejo grandchildren and not the General’s children.
 Luisa was the last owner of the house (and lived to be 87-years old).
 When the State took over management of Lachryma Montis, it was purchased “as is” and is now a well preserved example of life in the Vallejo home.

 The biggest attraction for us (read: the child) was the turtle pond.
-Turtles of all ages, sizes, shapes, and colors happily swam around looking for food as we meandered around the pond.
+Turtles of all ages, sizes, shapes, and colours happily swam around looking for food as we meandered around the pond.
 At some point I lost track of how many times we circled looking for baby turtles… and while we were circling the pond, whole packs of turtles followed us in hopes of getting a bite of food.